Bengali ghugni recipe – learn how to make delicious Bengali motor korai ghugni (Kolkata street style recipe) at home with step-by-step pictures.

 Ghugni is also popular as a tasty and healthy evening snack recipe available in the streets of Kolkata aka all over Bengal.
 In the evening time, in street-side food stalls, ghugni serves as a chaat.
 Served hot in a leaf bowl garnished with chopped onion, coriander, green chilli, a sprinkle of bhaja masala and lime juice or tamarind pulp.

 Though Bengali ghugni seems quite similar to Mumbai style ragda or North Indian dish matar chaat recipes.
-However, their making process is different from each other, so their taste is different as well.
-Even the use of aloo and our special bhaja masala is the main reason to make the difference between these recipes.
+However, that matar chaat-making process is quite different from our bengali ghugni, so their taste is different as well.
+Even the use of aloo and our special bhaja masala is the main reason to make the difference between these two peas recipes.
 But if you like those white peas recipes then you may love this Bengali ghugni too.

 Try this Bengali ghugni at home and share your valuable feedback in my comment section, below this recipe.

 Bengali ghugni recipe | how to make bengali motor korai ghugni

 Ghugni is a Bengali street food, a savoury Bengali white peas curry(motor korai tarkari).
 Served as Bengali snacks or Bengali side dish with luchi(bengali poori), ruti, muri(moori), pauruti.

 - 300 gms Whole White Peas/ Motor Korai(Ghugni’r Korai)

 - 3-4 Potatoes(Medium)

 - 3 pcs Green chillies

 - 2 pcs Bay leaves